theemadnes/envoy-edge-proxy-testing/README.md

 ### deploy clusters

-using public nodes to simplify grabbing external images
+using public nodes to simplify grabbing external images, in the `default` VPC

-> note: using GKE Standard instead of GKE Autopilot because Envoy Gateway installation puked when using Autopilot
+> note: using GKE Standard instead of GKE Autopilot because Envoy Gateway installation puked when using Autopilot (at least using the default installation process via YAML)

 > note 2: generating these gcloud commands via Pantheon still doesn't include the Gateway API enablement selection once it's been selected
 ```